amberstar/State/README.md

 ```

 ## General Design Philosophy
-State is designed to be simple, lightweight, and fast.
+STState is designed to be simple, lightweight, and fast.
 It's for the application that has only one, or a hundred model items where you want to use lightweight plist, or JSON formats to store models, and you want to take advantage of Swift's structs, enums, and protocols.

-A key design point of State is that the encoding and decoding of models are not coupled to the models themselves, instead it is provided through a protocol similar to NSCoding.
+A key design point of STState is that the encoding and decoding of models are not coupled to the models themselves, instead it is provided through a protocol similar to NSCoding.

 Other design points: